highgoal215/landingpage/README.md

     <img src="https://github-profile-trophy.vercel.app/?username=Morning-Star213&row=3&column=7&theme=gruvbox&margin-w=15&margin-h=15" />
 </p>

-## Blockchain & Web Developer
+## Full-Stack && Blockchain & AI Trading Engineer

 <p style = "margin-left: 30px">
-Deep understanding of Mathematics and programming algorithm.<br>
+Deep understanding of Mathematics and programming algorithm , Technology.<br>
-10+ years of development experience on projects ranging from small size applications through complex enterprise solutions are taken.<br>
+8+ years of development experience on projects ranging from small size applications through complex enterprise solutions are taken.<br>
 I can't acclimate with 99.(9)%, Only by sending 100% perfect project my Clients!<br>
-Are you looking for an honest and superior senior full stack developer?<br>
+Are you looking for an talented and superior senior Engineer ?<br>
-Please contact me, I will do for you ASAP and my best to create a "Best Quality" project for my customers.
+Please contact me, I will do for you as soon as possible and my best to create a "The Best Quality", "Real-time Communication" project for my customers.
 </p>

 ## SKILLS AND TOOLS